GeekInTheNorth/ServiceManager/README.md

 Configuration entries are basically string values with the key being the service name and the value being a friendly label

+Updates:

+30/05/2014 : Added the ability to maintain the services being used by the application.

 TO DO:

-Add a means to configure services through the front end Shift Configuration data out of the Registry
+Shift Configuration data out of the Registry